-Due to COVID-19, Moritz College of Law classes will be conducted online.
+Due to COVID-19, Moritz College of Law classes will be conducted online in the spring of 2020.
 Many of our students, faculty, and staff are working from home.
 Although the Moritz Law Library is closed, we are still able to offer many services during this time.
 This guide highlights important services, but please keep in mind that you are welcome to use our ask a librarian service for further questions.

 We will update this guide with new information we receive.